ConfederacyOfGaia/Gaia/magic-items.md

 ### Attunement Bonuses

-A wielder that is attuned to a named weapon often gains additional abilities.
-If an **Attunement Bonus** section exists for a weapon, the abilities listed in it are only available when attuned to the item.
+A wielder that is attuned to a named item often gains additional abilities.
+If an **Attunement Bonus** section exists for an item, the abilities listed in it are only available when attuned to the item.

 \page